A Kind of Freedom

 By Chrissie Manby

 'Laugh-out-loud funny . . .
-Unputdownable' - HeatA tongue-in-cheek comedy and perfect read for the 2018 royal wedding season!Thirty-nine-year-old Kate had almost given up on love when she met her fiance.
+Unputdownable' - HeatA tongue-in-cheek comedy, perfect if you're missing the buzz of the 2018 royal wedding!Thirty-nine-year-old Kate had almost given up on love when she met her fiance.
 Now she's planning for the wedding she never dreamed she'd have.
 But things seem to be slipping out of her control.
 Diana, born on the day of the 1981 Royal Wedding, never doubted that one day she would find her prince.
 Newly engaged, and with Daddy's credit card in her grasp, she's in full Bridezilla mode.
 Against the backdrop of the other couple getting married in April 2011, both women prepare for the most important day of their lives.
 But will each bride get her perfect day?
 Or will it all become a right royal fiasco?'I've always liked Manby's books and this is my favourite so far . . . deeply cringe-making, sometimes poignant and often hilarious . . .
 I loved it.
 Six stars, hurrah!' - Daily Mail

 By Kate Jacobs